cllaadd/mygameslist/journals/claudia_harrison.md

 1/09/2023

 Found some bugs in the user model with authentication that we resolved.
-Started the list model, deciding that a user must be logged in to create a list and setting the crteate view for lists such that it will grab the account_id from the logged in user and associate it with that list.
+Started the list model, deciding that a user must be logged in to create a list and setting the create view for lists such that it will grab the account_id from the logged in user and associate it with that list.

 1/10/2023
 Started list model which we called MGL to avoid confusion.
 I was able to make the create view the way I wanted so that it only works for a logged in user.
 I made the get view such that it gets the lists only for that logged in user as well.